-Interruptions are an unpleasant fact.
-It is often impossible to find time to work on only one thing

-- because of pressure from others though in-person visits, email, IM, telephone calls, or pages. - Single tasking does not guarantee that the results will be better than if you multitasked. - When you perform a single task, you may be putting off tasks that are more important or time critical. - + Important tasks, like complex tasks, require a certain amount of think time to be completed.
-What makes an important task different from a complex task is there is a need to attend to details the output is important. - + Human concentration, when broken, can cause a task to take longer than originally anticipated and produce work that is not befitting the task (see [5]). - Working on one important task may help you solve another complex problem. - + When you fragment your time by completing multiple tasks in the same time block, you decrease the amount of concentration and attention you can give to an important task. - + There is a certain level of satisfaction knowing that you are producing high quality results.
+- Interruptions are an unpleasant fact.
+It is often impossible to find time to work on only one thing because of pressure from others though in-person visits, email, IM, telephone calls, or pages. - Single tasking does not guarantee that the results will be better than if you multitasked. - When you perform a single task, you may be putting off tasks that are more important or time critical. - + Important tasks, like complex tasks, require a certain amount of think time to be completed.
+What makes an important task different from a complex task is there is a need to attend to details the output is important. - + Human concentration, when broken, can cause a task to take longer than originally anticipated and produce work that is not befitting the task (see [7]). - + Working on one important task may help you solve another complex problem. - + When you fragment your time by completing multiple tasks in the same time block, you decrease the amount of concentration and attention you can give to an important task. - + There is a certain level of satisfaction knowing that you are producing high quality results.

-Therefore, isolate an important task and perform it without interruption so that you have the ability to concentrate and produce high quality output in the required amount of time.
+Therefore, isolate important tasks and perform them separately so that you have the ability to concentrate and produce high quality output in the required amount of time.

-This pattern is different from Contiguous Time Blocks.
+This pattern is different from CONTIGUOUS TIME BLOCKS.
 Single-Task Important Items does not refer to blocking off time for a task, but refers to concentration on a single important task at a time.
-It also implies that advancing the task is as important as the output.